Skip to content

 EthereumSoliditysmart contractsDeFiWeb3KYC/AMLcustodial systemsGoReactTypeScript

-Pro tip: Coinbase's recruiters look for crypto-native candidates who understand the industry beyond surface-level buzzwords.
-Include specific blockchain technologies (Ethereum, Solana, Base L2), protocols, or standards you've worked with.
-If you have experience with regulatory compliance (KYC/AML, money transmission licenses) or security-critical systems, highlight these prominently — they are particularly valued in the crypto space.
+Pro tip: Coinbase's recruiters look for crypto-native candidates who understand the industry beyond buzzwords.
+Name specific blockchain technologies (Ethereum, Solana, Base L2), protocols, or standards you've worked with, and back every crypto claim with concrete systems and metrics.
+If you have regulatory-compliance experience (KYC/AML, money-transmission licensing) or security-critical work, highlight it prominently — it's especially valued for a regulated, publicly traded exchange.

 Rolevanta's AI tailors your resume to match Coinbase's hiring criteria.